 Corpus of Santiago – 26 July

-Corpus de Santiago is a religious festival that takes place in Santiago Plaza, near the center of Cusco.
-The festival has its own typical plate, the chiriuchu, made up of small portions of several traditional dishes.
+Corpus de Santiago is a religious festival in Peru that takes place in Santiago Plaza, near the center of Cusco.
+The festival has its own typical dish, the chiriuchu, made up of small portions of several traditional dishes.
 It is a cold dish – chiri means “cold” in Quechua!

 Corpus of San Ana – 27 July